stevetng/ai_sports_narrator/README.md

-To run this script you'll need to
+To run this script you'll need to install these packages in your terminal

-# pip install openai
+### pip install openai
-# pip install exa_py
+### pip install exa_py